-The European Travel Information and Authorization System or ETIAS is a new visa waiver program that is meant to take place in 2021.
+The European Travel Information and Authorisation System or ETIAS is a new visa waiver program that is to take effect in 2022.
 This means many of the non-EU citizens that are currently allowed to visit Europe visa-free will need approval before entering any Schengen country, Hungary included.

 The purpose of the ETIAS visa waiver for Hungary is to strengthen the borders of the Schengen Zone.

-Not to be confused with a standard travel visa, the ETIAS screens all applicants prior to their visit to Hungary.
+ETIAS should not be confused with a standard travel visa, the ETIAS screens all applicants prior to their visit to the country.

-Once visitors are approved, they are able to move freely throughout Hungary and the Schengen Zone for up to 90 days.
+Once visitors are approved, they will be able to move freely throughout Hungary and the Schengen Zone for up to 90 days.

 Hungary, the EU, and the Schengen Area